vmoraes424/site/README.md

 My portfolio

-This is the 1.0 verision of my portfolio made with ReactJS(TypeScript), HTML e CSS.
+This is the version 1.0 of my portfolio made with ReactJS(TypeScript), HTML e CSS.
 I'll be updating it with the time, putting new features and improving the UI, but for now, I put what I know.